alperyazar/ayazar.dev/docs/source/python/precedence-of-operators.md

 ## The Operator Precedence Table

-We will create a table to identify operator precedence in Python. **A lower precedence number (higher rows) indicates higher precedence than a higher number (lower rows).**
+We will create a table to identify operator precedence in Python. **A lower precedence number (upper rows) indicates higher precedence than a higher number (lower rows).**

 *TABLE IS IN PROGRESS*